UPI Fraud Awareness Insights: Expert Guide and Professional Recommendations

 The following practices can improve payment safety:

-Enable Device Security Features
+Turn On Device Security

 Check Payment Requests Carefully

-Avoid Public Wi-Fi for Banking
+Avoid Public Wi-Fi When Doing Bank Work

 Below is a simple comparison between safe and risky UPI practices: